burberius/eve-esi/README.md

 # EVE-ESI
 A Java client library for the EVE Swagger Interface (ESI)

+## Version 7.0.0 changes

+The code is now generated from the OpenApi specification as the Swagger one is EoL.
+In that move we also adapted the namings, to be more like REST.
+But the whole process broke the backward compatibility.

 ## Version 6.0.0 changes

 We regenerated the classes with the latest openAPI generator (currently 7.12.0) and try to keep it uptodate now.
-Theoretically there should be any breaking changes.
+Theoretically there shouldn't be any breaking changes.

 ## Version 4.0.0 changes